Public Works Administration: Termination

 When Roosevelt moved industry toward World War II production, the PWA was abolished and its functions were transferred to the Federal Works Agency in June 1943.
 The PWA played an indirect hand in the war by helping fund the construction of two aircraft carriers, Yorktown and Enterprise.
-Both of theses ships played a significant role in the victory in Midway when the ships sank four Japanese aircraft carriers.
+Both of these ships played a significant role in the victory in Midway when they sank four Japanese aircraft carriers.
 The PWA also built four cruisers, four heavy destroyers, light destroyers, submarines, planes, engines, and even instruments for these vessels.
-The PWA help make the USA get ready to fight in WWII, giving the USA a big advantage having fresh boats, planes, and equipment.
+The PWA helped get the US get ready to fight in World War II, giving the US an advantage with fresh boats, planes, and equipment.

 Legacy

 The PWA was responsible for the construction of about 34,000 buildings, bridges, and homes many of which are still in use today.
 Among these is one of the most recognizable bridges in the U.S., the Triborough Bridge, which was renamed the Robert F. Kennedy Bridge.
 PWA funded workers to construct the San Francisco Mint, which cost $1,072,254 to build, as well as the Keys Overseas Highway in Florida.
 Although this highway was already built prior to the PWA's existence, PWA funding made the road usable again.
 The 1935 Labor Day hurricane had heavily damaged the highway, and the Florida East Coast Railway was only able to repair the bridge after the PWA came in and offered assistance.
 A large majority of PWA projects are still in use today because of one big reason: the PWA allowed the state and local governments to pick what they wanted to have built or repaired, where they wanted the project as well as who they wanted to build it.
 Such freedom gave local governments the ability to select a truly useful building that could be used for years down the line.